mbaechler/james-project/README.txt

 ====================================

 * Requirements
-Build artifacts should be in ./dockerfiles/run/spring/destination folder.
+Built artifacts should be in ./dockerfiles/run/spring/destination folder.

 * Howto ?